minseok127/atomsnap/README.md

     /*
      * If latest_version can be freed, it means that another new version has been
      * registered.
 So our new_version cannot be registered because it is no longer
-     * based on the lasted version
+     * based on the lasted version (another thread's new version) */ if (s == ATOMMV_SAFE_FREE) {
-     */
-    if (s == ATOMMV_SAFE_FREE) {
         free(latest_version);